monstrue/MongoDBAtlas-IBM-AIMLv2/README.md

 # MongoDBAtlas-IBM-AIML

 # Background
-This is a tutorial on how to use MongoDB Atlas with an example of integration with IBM Watson Visual API to create a event-driven model in Python.
+This is a tutorial on how to use MongoDB Atlas with an example of integration with IBM Watson Visual Recognition API to create a event-driven model in Python.

 ## Technical Complexity
 _Beginner_ to _Intermediate_